Are you a beginning gardener? New to ideas like crop rotation and plant thinning? Don’t worry–vegetable gardening doesn’t have to be a chore!

 Even if you only have an apartment patio, you can grow your own vegetables.
 There’s no comparison in flavor, and a $3 packet of seeds will give you plants for several years.

 Growing veggies in containers is an easy way to enjoy fresh food without the hassles of pulling weeds or tilling the soil.
 All you need is a pot, good soil, and sun!

-Here are my 5 favorite container veggies for beginning gardeners.
-They’re all easy to start from seed and will grow happily in containers on your patio, driveway, poolside…wherever you can fit ‘em.
-All these varieties are from my friends at Renee’s Garden.
+Here are my 5 favorite container vegetables for beginning gardeners.
+They’re all easy to start from seed and will grow happily in containers on your patio, driveway, poolside…wherever they fit.

 “Bush Slicer” cucumber: Juicy slicing cucumbers in record time on disease resistant, dwarf bushes, perfect for a small space or container.
 The 6 to 8 inch long fruits have smooth, tender skin and sweet, crisp flesh.

 “Astia” zucchini squash: French bush variety, developed especially for containers and small space gardens.
 Compact squash vines are ornamental, early bearing & productive.
 Easy to harvest, glossy green fruits.

 “Pot of Gold” chard: Delicious, reliable and highly ornamental, these vigorous plants have crunchy golden stems contrasting with deep green leaves.
 Perfect for containers or striking mixed borders.

 “Jade Gem” lettuce: An heirloom gardener’s favorite: with 6 to 8 inch tall, fat little rosettes of juicy-sweet, wavy leaves that look like a plump mini romaine.
 Fast to grow for long harvests of ready-to-eat salads.